 All the events listed on this page are free and open to the public.
 As places are limited, registration is required for those who are not registered as Summer School participants.

 NB.
-Participants registered in the Summer School may sign up for the events through the link that will be sent together with the practical information.
+Participants registered in the Summer School may sign up for the events through the link that was sent together with the practical information.

-On 4 July 2018, just a few days after the release of the EASO report, a panel of experts will discuss the situation of asylum in the past year and debate the ongoing CEAS reform.
+On 10th July 2019 at 10 am (room A.Y.
+2. 108), just a few days after the release of the launch of the EASO 2018 report, join us with Dr. Jadwiga Maczynska from EASO to discuss the situation of asylum in the past year.

 If you have any queries about the Summer School and our public events get in touch: email@example.com